r7uaz0n/jekyll-now/_posts/2017-5-18-Thursday-May-18th.md

 - Attended _Mentorship night at Pivotal Labs_ which was fun.
 It was a great opportunity to meet various people with different backgrounds working in tech to ask questions about their background experience, advice as well as help on some problems.
 I'm glad I went and hope to attend again.
 I will have more questions prepared for next time.

-- Was stuck on the same problem from yesterday but someone from tonight's meetup helped me out:
+- Was stuck on the same problem from yesterday but a couple of people from tonight's meetup helped me out:

 solution: